sharetribe/flex-docs/src/docs/introduction/introducing-flex/index.md

 ---
 title: Introducing Sharetribe
 slug: introducing-sharetribe
-updated: 2019-11-21
+updated: 2023-10-23
 category: introduction
 ingress:
-  Overview of how Sharetribe works, and how you can build your online marketplace platform using it.
+  Overview of how the Sharetribe Developer Platform works, and how you can build and customise your online marketplace platform using it.
 published: true
 ---

-TODO FIX WORDING TO REFER E.G. TO CUSTOM DEVELOPMENT APPROACH!

 ## Introduction